jdmagasin/nifH_amplicons_DADA2/README.md

        3. Separate error models for each processing group.

   - Error models can be precalculated using only the reads that appear to be _nifH_, not PCR artifacts.
 On average, this results in up to a few thousand more reads retained in each sample and fewer ASVs (by as much as a few K).
+[These plots](Readmore/nifH_error_models.md) compare results with vs. without using _nifH_ error models.

   - Automatically runs cutadapt.